grafana/k6-docs/docs/sources/next/using-k6/k6-options/reference.md

 ## Setup timeout

 Specify how long the `setup()` function is allow to run before it's terminated and the test fails.
+If defined the value must be positive.

 | Env                | CLI | Code / Config file | Default |
 | ------------------ | --- | ------------------ | ------- |